inphomercial/chrome-ext-bookmarkerizer/README.md

 A way to face your dreaded bookmark pileup.

 Simplifies your bookmarks into a very readable list sorted by date added.
-Click on the bookmarks you want to select and clean up.
+Click on the bookmarks that are no longer relevant to you and clean up.